0x462e41/SS3D/README.md

 >
 >    -o
 >
->           Output text file in .xvg format.
+>           Output text file in .xvg or .pdb format.
 >
 >   Other options:
 >